Accessing Your Maternity Notes

 •Photocopy of government issued identification (usually a passport or driving license)

-You should complete a Freedom of Information request form along with your application
+You should complete a Freedom of Information request form along with your application.
+That form can be found here:

 You do NOT have to give reason for requesting your record.